Coyote Valley, California: Fiscal analysis

 The Draft Fiscal Analysis for Coyote Valley development concludes that San Jose will make more money in tax revenues from development than it will spend on providing government services.
 It reaches this conclusion by assuming that residential property values and resulting taxes will increase 3% above inflation every year for 57 years.

 The Committee for Green Foothills disputes this analysis, arguing that because household income has only increased 1% above inflation annually in San Jose, it is impossible for the cost of housing to continuously increase faster than the means to pay for housing costs.
 The Committee also argues the Draft Analysis overestimates income by failing to account for tax revenues "cannibalized" by businesses moving from other parts of San Jose to Coyote Valley.

 Developers end specific plan

 On March 18, 2008, the developer/landowners in Coyote Valley announced they would no longer fund the Specific Plan process, which terminates that planning process.
 Developers cited the costs and delays in planning, while news reports noted increased political opposition.
 Environmental groups claimed they found grossly inadequate environmental and fiscal analyses and claimed those flaws were factors that contributed to end the current proposal.

 Other proposed developments remain possible in Coyote Valley, including the previously approved, but never built, Coyote Valley Research Park, and the proposed expansion of the Gavilan College campus.
 In 2017, Phase 1 of the Coyote Valley Center was completed, becoming Gavilan's newest instructional site and the home for South Bay Public Safety Training Consortium police and fire academies.

+Coyote Valley Open Space Preserve established

+In November 2019, the San Jose City Council voted to purchase 937 acres in northern Coyote Valley to be preserved for open space.
+The City of San Jose retained ownership of 296 acres, and the rest went to the Santa Clara Valley Open Space Authority, a government agency that operates public open space preserves.

+Coyote Valley rezoning for open space and agriculture

+In November 2021, the San Jose City Council voted to rezone northern Coyote Valley from industrial use to agricultural and open space use.
+In December 2021, the Santa Clara County Board of Supervisors voted to strengthen protections for mid- and southern Coyote Valley by designating a Climate Resilience District, protecting its open space and farmland by limiting development.